 The Original Green Goddess

-Introducing...The original green velvet dining chair that sparked the first Eggree craze!
+Introducing...the original green velvet dining chair that sparked the first Eggree craze!
 People continue to love its mint-green goodness and wood-tone metal legs.
-Reviewer Brooke, who uploaded her own images, gives it a "10/10" rating and says its standard height allows it to slide right under a desk.
+One reviewer, who uploaded her own images, gives it a "10/10" rating and says its standard height allows it to slide right under a desk.

 Marcel Breuer Lookalikes

 While these dining chairs are just a tad pricey, there's a reason: They're shoe-ins for Marcel Breuer's iconic cantilevered chairs.
 Their seats are upholstered in loden-green velvet, their backrests are composed of solid elm and rattan, and their tubular, stainless-steel frames have some give so you can really kick back during meals.
-Five-star reviewer, Mini_boss says they, "transformed my small dining nook."
+One five-star reviewer says they, "transformed my small dining nook."

-Take four midcentury-style Eames-replica molded plastic chairs, cover them in cactus-green velvet, and what do you get?
-A set of sublimely stylish and comfy, dining chairs that—somehow—cost less than $50 each.
-Arguably the set's staunchest advocate, reviewer (and picture-poster) Alyssa H. says, "I don't often review products.
+Take four midcentury-style Eames-replica molded plastic chairs, cover them in cactus-green velvet and what do you get?
+A set of sublimely stylish and comfy, dining chairs that somehow cost less than $50 each.
+Arguably the set's staunchest advocate and reviewer says, "I don't often review products.
 However, these chairs are very deserving.
 They are both beautiful and functional.
 In case you were wondering, they are comfortable despite their low profile seat.
 Now I want more."

 Vaguely reminiscent of the French, Louis XV style, these tufted-velvet numbers just scream luxury.
 Their hand-carved wood legs don't hurt, either.
 (Note: They're actually upholstered with polyester that mimics sheared velvet.)
-Reviewer Cheryl D. gives the pair five out of five stars, raving, "These chairs are beautiful and super-easy to assemble.
+One reviewer gives the pair five out of five stars, raving, "These chairs are beautiful and super-easy to assemble.
 Bravo.
 I love these chairs."

 This chair just exudes glamour and those with more formal dining room setups will appreciate its rich, taupe velvet seat and its sculptural gold-tone moon-shaped frame.
-Some reviewers, such as Cortina, so admire its good looks that they show it off as an accent chair: "SO GORGEOUS.
+Some reviewers so admire its good looks that they show it off as an accent chair: "SO GORGEOUS.
 I loveeeee this chair and how easy it was to assemble.
 Fits perfectly in my salon."